 - Cooked Quinoa – You can use leftover cooked quinoa or cook the quinoa and cool it down before using it in the recipe.
 Follow my instructions on how to cook quinoa in a rice cooker for a quick, easy way to make fluffy quinoa.

-- Canned Chickpeas – Drain and rinse them before use.
-It doesn’t need to be cooked as canned chickpeas are always pre-cooked.
+- Canned Chickpeas – Also known as garbanzo beans.
+Drain and rinse them before use.
+It doesn’t need to be cooked, as canned chickpeas are always pre-cooked.

 - Cherry Tomatoes – Finely diced.

 - Cucumber – Peeled or unpeeled, that’s up to you.
 Some people don’t digest the cucumber skin very well, so you may want to peel it off.
 Cut them into cubes.

 - Red Bell Pepper or any color yellow bell pepper is sweeter and goes well in this quinoa salad.

 - Mint – Or fresh parsley.
 Pick your favorite herb.